Mansel Island

-Mansel Island (Inuktitut: Pujjunaq), a member of the Arctic Archipelago, is an uninhabited island in Qikiqtaaluk Region, Nunavut.
+Mansel Island (Note: Inuktitut: Pujjunaq) is a member of the Arctic Archipelago, is an uninhabited island in Qikiqtaaluk Region, Nunavut.
 It is located in Hudson Bay off Quebec's Ungava Peninsula.
-At 3,180 km2 in size, it is the 159th largest island in the world, and Canada's 28th largest island.
+At 3,162.26 km2 in size, it is the 159th largest island in the world, and Canada's 28th largest island.
 Its topography features a gently undulating limestone lowland with elevations not exceeding 100 m.

-Mansel Island was named in 1613 by Sir Thomas Button after Vice-Admiral Sir Robert Mansell.
+Mansel Island was named in 1613 by Sir Thomas Button after Sir Robert Mansell, a vice-admiral in the Royal Navy.